mjc-gh/votable/README.md

 Votable gives you complete control over what value of the vote actually is.
 This provides a lot of flexibile

-## Vote Count Cache
+## Vote Total Caches

-Votable will automatically store a running total if the correct attributes are defined.
+Votable will automatically store a running total of the Vote valye if the correct attributes are defined.
 Vote counter caches should exist under the Votable class.

-Thus, step one in adding a counter cache is to create a migration for it.
+Step one in adding a counter cache is to create a migration for it.
 The name of the counter cache column should match whatever Voter type you are keeping count of.
-For example, suppose you wanted to create a counter cache for User votes on Posts:
+For example, suppose you wanted to create a total value cache for User votes on Posts:

     rails g migration AddVotableCacheToPosts user_votes_total:integer